-In fact, possession of even 0.5 oz of cannabis or less can still earn you a misdemeanor criminal penalty charge in the state, although potential jail time for this amount (or less) has been lifted.
+In fact, possession of even 0.5 oz of cannabis (not specifically CBD oil) or less can still earn you a misdemeanor criminal penalty charge in the state, although potential jail time for this amount has been lifted.
 (You can, however, still go to prison for possession of more than 0.5 oz).

 How to Get CBD Oil if You Are a Resident of North Carolina